After years of small improvements and two years since the last minor release, Keep a Changelog finally reached version 1.0 today.

 Finally, we now document changelog maintenance details and edge cases in a neat little FAQ section to avoid confusing everybody with specifics upfront.

-PS: I'm looking for help porting the following languages to this new version: Czech, Polish, Brazilian Portugese, Slovenian, Simplified & Traditional Chinese, and any other language you'd like to contribute.
-The site is also not yet responsive to different viewports so if you have front-end chops and would like to help, I'd be grateful.
+PS: I’m looking for help porting the following languages to this new version: Czech, German, Spanish, Italian, Polish, Brazilian Portugese, Russian, Slovenian, Swedish, Turkish, Simplified & Traditional Chinese, and any other language you’d like to contribute.